OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 Hence, complying/fulfilling an obligation varies depending on the type of license we are dealing with.
 Typically, the minimum expectation, even for permissive licenses, is to maintain notices and provide complete attribution to the open source code used.
 Another basic step would be to keep the original license text intact and include it with the software deliverables before the distribution of the software.

-Obligation fulfillment and distribution are discussed later in the course.
+Obligation fulfillment upon distribution are discussed later in the course.

 ## Knowledge Check